Wabakimi Canoe Trip: Days 11 to 15 – From Smoothrock Lake To Collins Via The Boiling Sand River

 Day 12- CS to Boiling Sand River

 Our day up the Boiling Sand River would be the last of the normal tripping days.
-We left our island campsite around 9:00 and by 11:00 had paddled the 10 kilometers to the mouth of the Boiling Sand River, the last three kilometers up Smoothrock Lake’s narrow southeast arm.
+We left our island campsite around 9:00 and by 11:00 had paddled the 10 kilometres to the mouth of the Boiling Sand River, the last three kilometres up Smoothrock Lake’s narrow southeast arm.
 Coming up were the last two longer potential portages.

-There we would have to deal with our last major potential portage (P42); some trip reports indicate a 500+ meter carry here on river left.
+There we would have to deal with our last major potential portage (our P42); some trip reports indicate a 500+ meter carry here on river left.
 (See here.)

 Our Spot Connect track 646 shows us at the bottom at 11:10 and close to the top ten minutes later.
 Not having kept notes and unable to recall exactly what we did here, I can only conclude that we tracked the canoe upriver.
 Your experience may be different.
 Drop me a line on how you dealt with it.